rcemper/GlobalToJSON-XLA/README.md

 - the JSON object for the lowest level subscript has only value but no further subscript.

 So this is basically a 1:1 image of your global and it's exported to a file (default: gbl.json)
-I addition to the export a show method displays the generated file.
+In addition to the export, a show method displays the generated file.
 The tricky part is the import from file.
 It is a customize JSON parser as all others just
-operate in memory. this fails with a reasonable sized Global
+operate in memory. this fails with a reasonable-sized Global
 (eg. ^oddDEF with ~ 1.7 million nodes takes ~ 78MB JSON file.)

  ## Prerequisites